balogsun/SeunB-tasks-docs/Week6Tsk1/NetworkAdmin2.md

    -----END RSA PUBLIC KEY-----
    ```

-Ensure the hosts files, main and branch exists on both servers. [copy each to each other]
+Ensure the hosts files, main and branch exists on both servers. [copy them all to each other]

 ### Step 6: Start Tinc VPN